Simon-Wunderlich/Obsidian/Studio/Database/JOIN.md

 ```

 ## Natural Join
-If two tables have the same named attribute, (ie foreign key) u can use NATURAL JOIN to join them
+If two tables have the same named attribute, (ie foreign key) u can use NATURAL JOIN to join them.
+Not ideal as attr names can change
 ``` sql
 SELECT l.attr, r.attr
 FROM left_table as l